 There are two ways through which you may be eligible for a marriage-based green card.
 One is by being the spouse of a U.S. citizen, and the other is to marry a lawful permanent resident (LPR) in the U.S. In either case, your U.S. citizen or permanent resident spouse will have to sponsor your green card by submitting an I-130 petition to establish that your marriage is indeed bona fide.
+Marriage immigration is a popular choice for many who are coming to the U.S. VisaNation makes the entire process seamless and fast.
+Get started today!

 If applicants meet certain criteria, they can work in the U.S. during the marriage-based green card process.
 This article takes you through two immigration and labor factors that determine work eligibility: